Creating a Real time chat app with Vue, Socket.io and NodeJS - Part 2

 This code adds a box with a border which would be the chat box that shows the messages and an input container at the bottom for writing your message and sending it to the server.

+Our page would like this with a box.
 Don't mind the UI, you can customize it in any way like.

 Sending a message